ghowland/StatsInvalidWhenPopIsOne/README.md

 ![Problem Introduction](images/stats_validity_log.png)

-## Further Thoughts

-To go into completely logical space, populations of 0 are also always invalid.
-But if you could have a negative population, would all population sizes be invalid?
-I would assert that at least a population of -1 would be invalid, due to the same reasons as positive 1 population: specificity and local information.

 ## Scope of Change

 There are many situations that are currently using statistics to apply to single case scenarios.